 PNZ COVID-19 Guidelines and Health and Safety Plans

-PNZ will continue to monitor the developments daily and have been in regular communication discussing the impact of this global pandemic on our staff, coaches, Para athletes, support staff and upcoming PNZ events.
+PNZ will continue to monitor the developments daily and have been in regular communication discussing the impact of COVID-19 on our staff, coaches, Para athletes, support staff and upcoming PNZ events.
 Information is being sourced from many different authorities including the Government, Ministry of Health, IPC, International Federations, HPSNZ, and PNZ Medical Director – Jake Pearson.

 The latest HPSNZ updates can be seen here.